tomiloza/udacity_data_engineering/5_capstone_project/README.md

 has more the 70% missing values it will be removed from the dataset.
 ![Datamodel_missing_demo](img/missing_demographics.png)

-As we don't have a significat NaN values in certain columns we will continue with searching other data inconsistency.
-We will continue do check if there are duplicate values or Nan values.
+As we don't have a significant NaN values in certain columns we will continue with searching other data inconsistency.
+We will continue to do check if there are duplicate values or Nan values.
 As primary key multiple columns must be
 used: `'City','Race','State Code'`

 ```